openshift-storage-scale/aws-ibm-gpfs-playground/README.md

 EOF
 ```

-Change it by uncommenting and tweaking at least the following lines: use the value set in the aws cert and aws config
+Change it by uncommenting and tweaking at least the following lines.
+The values for ocp_region and ocp_az should match your existing AWS configuration.
    - `ocp_domain`
    - `ocp_cluster_name`
    - `gpfs_volume_name`
    - `ocp_az`
    - `ocp_region`

-5. Make sure you read `group_vars/all` and have all the files with the secret material done.
+6. Make sure you read `group_vars/all` and have all the files with the secret material done.

-6. Run `make ocp-clients`.
-This will download the needed oc + openshift-install version
-   in your home folder under `~/aws-gpfs-playground/<ocp_version>`
-   you might need to add this path to your bash PATH or copy to /usr/bin folder
+7. Run `make ocp-clients`.
+This will download the needed oc and openshift-install version in your home folder under ~/aws-gpfs-playground/<ocp_version>.
+You might need to add this path to your bash PATH or copy it to the /usr/bin folder.

-7. Run `make install` to install the openshift-fusion-access operator
+8. Run `make install` to install the openshift-fusion-access operator

-8. Once the installation is complete, you can retrieve the cluster access information from the installation log file located at:
+9. Once the installation is complete, you can retrieve the cluster access information from the installation log file located at:
 ~/aws-gpfs-playground/ocp_install_files/.openshift_install.log

 Look for the section in the log after the "Install complete!" message.
 The log will contain the following key details:
-- Kubeconfig: The path to your configuration file.
+- KUBECONFIG File Path: The path for the Kube Config file.
 - OpenShift web-console: The URL for the OpenShift web console in AWS.
 - Login Credentials: The username and password to log in to the web console.